scott-eric-kaufman/the-whole-sek/content/the-valve/2006-07-15-untitled-thomas-pynchon.md

 Let the reader decide, let the reader beware.
 Good luck.

 \* I was burned by _Time_ in 1997.
-Some fool wrote a feature about the publication of [_Mason &amp; Dixon_](http://www.amazon.com/exec/obidos/ASIN/0312423209/diesekoschmar-20), [_The Gospel According to the Son_](http://www.amazon.com/exec/obidos/ASIN/0345434080/diesekoschmar-20), and the “forthcoming” Salinger novel.
+Some fool wrote a feature about the publication of [_Mason & Dixon_](http://www.amazon.com/exec/obidos/ASIN/0312423209/diesekoschmar-20), [_The Gospel According to the Son_](http://www.amazon.com/exec/obidos/ASIN/0345434080/diesekoschmar-20), and the “forthcoming” Salinger novel.

 Spanning the period between the Chicago World's Fair of 1893 and the years just after World War I, this novel moves from the labor troubles in Colorado to turn-of-the-century…"